nanoash7/data512-final/README.md

 - parsed_aqi_data.csv (Contains aqi data).
 Columns: year (int), aqi (int, air quality estimate).

 ## Project Reflection and Extra Details
-The project reflection, project slide deck, and final project report can be found in the PDF file located in this repository.
+The project reflection, project slide deck, and final project report can be found in the PDF file located in the Presentation and Summary folder!